 The Farm Bill declared that hemp-derived CBD oil products were legal, so long as the products contained less than 0.3 percent Tetrahydrocannabinol, or THC.
 THC is the principal psychoactive constituent of cannabis.

 Utah does not allow smokable hemp products, alcoholic beverages containing CBD, or any food and beverages containing CBD.
 The state legislature has said that this ban will remain until the Food and Drug Administration approves CBD oil as a food additive, if they should choose to do so.
-Also, hemp derived products and CBD products in Utah cannot be marketed as a dietary supplement or as a drug with particular medical claims.
+Also, hemp derived products including CBD hemp gummies and CBD oil cannot be marketed as a dietary supplement or as a drug with particular medical claims.

 Cannabis-derived CBD products are only legal to patients with the same restrictions based on medical conditions as medical marijuana.10 Hemp-derived CBD oil is available at specialty retail shops, drug stores, and other brick and mortar sales points.

 CAN I GET CBD PRODUCTS MAILED TO ME IN UTAH?